GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 ```

 ## Usage Guide
-    This guide provides step-by-step instructions on how to use the `Enterprise Knowledge Solution` on Google Cloud.
+    This guide provides step-by-step instructions on how to use the `Enterprise Knowledge Solution (EKS)` on Google Cloud.

 After successful [deployment](./sample-deployments/composer-orchestrated-process/DEPLOYMENT.md), you can test the entire EKS workflow.